stellaGK/stella/STELLA_RELEASE_1.0.md

    - init_stella.f90
    - stella.f90

-- Many variable and routine names have been updated to improve clarity and readability.
+- Many modules, routine and variable names have been updated to improve clarity and readability.

+- Many more comments have been added throughout the code to help others follow what the code is doing.

 - Additional `abort` statements have been added throughout the code to prevent incorrect usage.